 (g) help the Level 1 teacher to understand the implications of student diversity for teaching and learning;

 (h) engage the Level 1 teacher in self-assessment and reflection; and

-(3) The school district has discretion in determining the employment or reemployment status of individuals.
+(c) An LEA has discretion in determining the employment or reemployment status of individuals.

-(5) The assessment/evaluation shall take place at least twice during the first year of teaching and at least twice during each of the following two years with a satisfactory final evaluation.
+(e) A Level 1 teacher's evaluations shall take place at least twice during the first year of teaching and at least twice during each of the following two years with a satisfactory final evaluation.